brentmcconnell/brentmcconnell.github.io/_posts/2019-10-09-moving-vm-to-azure.md

 ---
 layout: post
-title:  Migrating a non-HyperV VM (aka.
-VirtualBox) to Azure
+title:  Migrating a non-HyperV VM to Azure
 date: 2019-10-09
 summary: |
   In this post we take a look at what it takes to move a VM running in VirtualBox